-Teams are NOT permitted to create their own F1 in SchoolsTM or REA Corporate Partner car sticker decals.
+Teams are NOT permitted to create their own F1 in Schools or REA Corporate Partner car sticker decals.

-T1.22.1 F1 in SchoolsTM Logo Car Sticker Decals
+T1.22.1 F1[®] in Schools Logo Car Sticker Decals

-This consists of the 'A F1 in SchoolsTM' decal' for Car A, the 'B F1 in SchoolsTM' decal for Car B and the non-alpha F1 in Schools decal for a team's display car.
-The F1 in SchoolsTM logo graphics are printed on either black or white with a horizontal dimension of 30mm and vertical dimension of 15mm.
-Teams will be provided with the black or the white background sticker decal so as to provide maximum contrast with the colour of the surface the sticker decal is being adhered to.
+This consists of the 'A F1 in Schools decal' for Car A, the 'B F1 in Schools' decal for Car B and the non-alpha F1 in Schools decal for a team's display car.
+The F1 in Schools logo graphics are printed with a horizontal dimension of 30mm and vertical dimension of 15mm.
+Teams will be provided with the white ONLY background sticker decal so as to provide maximum contrast with the colour of the surface the sticker decal is being adhered to.
 Official car sticker decals are supplied by REA Foundation Ltd at event registration.
 Refer to the Competition Regulations for more information.